How does Medicare handle coverage for experimental treatments or clinical trials?

 To talk to you about what could be covered; you can buy policies that pay directly to you.
 Policies like this pay for being unable to take care of yourself, cancer, accidents, hospital and other plans that pay you cash and then you can use that cash to pay for experimental procedures that you seek.

 Have questions about any of this?
-Call me, Brian Leichner @ 402.708.6616.
-OR write to me at [email protected]
+Contact me, Brian Leichner.
+OR email me.

 Medicare generally covers routine costs associated with participation in qualifying clinical trials.
 This includes costs like hospitalization, outpatient services, & medical care for treatment-related side effects, if these are things Medicare would normally cover.
 However, Medicare doesn't typically cover the experimental treatment or drug itself, or costs specifically related to the clinical trial research.